Best Carp Bait: How and When to Use

 Boilies – big Carp fishing bait isolated on white background.

+Boilies are dry baits made from flour, seeds, and aromatic additives.
+They are available commercially and in nutrient-rich natural varieties.
+Boilies are highly effective at attracting large Carp because of their enduring appeal.
 Their benefits include a variety of shapes and flavors.
-Boilies can be used as the primary bait or in combination with other natural bait, and they can be placed on a hook or in a nearby feeder.
+Boilies can be used as the primary bait or in combination with other live bait, and they can be placed on a hook or in a nearby feeder.

 Pellets